CVE-2025-45746

 CVE-2025-45746 is a medium-severity Use of Hard-coded Cryptographic Key (CWE-321) vulnerability in Zkteco Zkbio Cvsecurity.
 Its CVSS base score is 6.5 (Medium).

-Operationally, ranked in the top 24.6% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Unsecured Credentials (T1552); ranked at the 25th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References